 At Bunkhouse Restaurant and Saloon, supper includes staples like roast beef and apple pie.

-Head back to The Prairie Club for a specialty smoked pulled pork sandwich or wild mushroom grilled cheese sandwich.
+Explore the grasslands surrounding lakes at Valentine National Wildlife Refuge, then return to The Prairie Club for a specialty smoked pulled pork sandwich or wild mushroom grilled cheese sandwich.

 An ancient volcanic eruption left a rich cache of fossils at Ashfall Fossil Beds State Historical Park in Royal; inside the Hubbard Rhino Barn, visitors see what paleontologists are uncovering (including rhinos, five species of horses and three species of camels).